 As a participant in the Oulu Dance Hack 2017 in Oulu Finland, , I worked with infrared motion-tracking technology and Isadora to create a new dance-technology performance.
 In this work, the technology tracked the dancers’ movements, allowing a dancer to paint a projected landscape on the floor with her movement.
 Other dancers performed on the digital landscape until a last dancer used movement to erase the scene.

 BAD REP Interviews Clayton Patterson

 Photographer Clayton Patterson is most known for documenting the Tompkins Square Park Police Riot of 1988.
 During this interview with Bad Rep Multimedia, Clayton recalled his night at the 1988 police riots and his arrest for refusing to turn his footage over to police, and weighed in on the multi-decade issue of police brutality in our country.
 For this interview I created video collages of Clayton’s images from the riots and of life during 1980’s New York City.
 These collages were live projected during relevant questions in the interview creating a interplay between visuals and conversation.
 The collages were later projected as moving galleries for an event that honored Clayton Patterson and his prolific body of work.

 Dancing With Myself

-Using a combination of “difference” actor in Isadora and other effects actors, this set of manipulations captures and abstracts live feed video of the dance floor to create vibrant, moving visuals that adds life and ambiance to your event.
+This system of video projection captures and abstracts live feed video of your guests on the dance floor to create vibrant, moving visuals that adds life and ambiance to your event.